 - The relative ranking of your work when measured against the quality of all other work in the class.

 The review shall be conducted in a timely manner.

-In the event you believe a member of the faculty has not complied with your substantive right to review (as described above) in some material respect, a formal notification of dissatisfaction may be filed in writing with the Vice Dean.
+In the event you believe a member of the faculty has not complied with your substantive right to review (as described above) in some material respect, a formal notification of dissatisfaction may be filed in writing with the Associate Dean for Academic Affairs.

-- Upon receipt of a formal notice of dissatisfaction, the Vice Dean will take immediate steps to ascertain whether
+- Upon receipt of a formal notice of dissatisfaction, the Associate Dean for Academic Affairs will take immediate steps to ascertain whether

 - there has been a failure by the faculty member to adhere to the substantive standards prescribed above, or

 - whether the formal notice of dissatisfaction is without reasonable foundation.

 - In the event that the faculty member is determined to have not complied with the substantive standards prescribed above, the Associate Dean for Academic Affairs will make all reasonable efforts to secure compliance satisfactory to both the student and the faculty member concerned.